slipguru/l1l2py/README.md

 N-dimensional array manipulation and is the Python implementation of the method proposed and applied in [DeMol09]_.

+Also, it is fully compatible with `scikit-learn` Python toolbox for machine learning <http://scikit-learn.org/stable/>.

 **l1l2py** is a project of SLIPGURU - Statistical Learning and Image Processing Genoa University Research Group - Via Dodecaneso, 35 - 16146 Genova, ITALY
 <http://slipguru.unige.it/>.